 The Senate Committee on Academic Procedures has approved the following statement of policy for accepting the names of students on admission and maintaining those names in the central student records database.
-The policy, effective September 1993.
 As of that date, all documents produced for external use, such as, transcripts, diplomas, and enrolment confirmations, shall state the full, legal names of students.
 In addition, internally produced degree lists should state the full, legal names of graduands.

-As the University is committed to the integrity of its student records, each student is required to provide either on application for admission or on personal data forms required for registration, their complete, legal name.
+As Queen's University is committed to the integrity of its student records, each student is required to provide either on application for admission or on personal data forms required for registration, his or her complete, legal name.
 Any requests to change a name, by means of alteration, deletion, substitution or addition, must be accompanied by appropriate supporting documentation.

-The policy statement should appear in University calendars or Handbooks.
+The policy statement should appear in all official University calendars.

 The following administrative procedures/guidelines have been defined to support the policy statement.
-These guidelines should provide clear direction on major issues without creating on over-bureaucratic environment when minor changes need to be made.
+These guidelines should provide clear direction on major issues without creating an over-bureaucratic environment when minor changes need to be made.

 The University is entitled to know with whom it is making a legal contract.